kitcarson88/redux-multipurpose-toolkit/projects/redux-multipurpose/core/README.md

 #### Other utilities
 The utils directory contains some store utilities that can be used on store common substates configurations.

-The `ws` utils let the developer to easily create and configure a web service wrapper substate.
+`ws` utils let the developer to easily create and configure a web service wrapper substate.
 It provides these methods:
 - `createWsInitialState`: that lets to create a tipical initial ws substate configuration for a specific data to retrieve from a web service, with `loading`, `error`, and `data` common state informations
 - `prepareThunk`: that prepares for a subdata of ws substate, a specific redux thunk to retrieve datas.
 - `prepareThunkActionReducers`: it creates the @reduxjs/toolkit slice for the specific subdata, to bind actions and the reducer with tipical state changes on web service call execution

+`persist` utils let the developer to easily create a reducer relative to a substate that will be persisted by redux-persist.
+It provides:
+- `createStoredReducer` to normally apply this persistence
+- `createSecureStoredReducer` to persist the substate in a secure way, passing as input a dedicated encryption key